abhimanyu003/phpstorm-spacegray/README.md

 ## Installation ##

-- Place the `Spacegray.icls` file in you phpStorm folder paths are given below.
+- Place the `Spacegray.icls` file in your phpStorm folder paths are given below.
 - Restart the phpStorm
 - `File` -> `Settings` -> `Editor` -> `Colors & Fonts`
 - Select the `Spacegray` theme from the drop down list